aseriousbiz/blog/_posts/2021/2021-06-08-user-interface-support.md

 ## Conclusion

-This sample is a fun toy, but it demonstrates the power of the feature to figure in more important use cases.
+This sample is a fun toy, but it demonstrates how this feature could be used in important use cases.
 Combine this with [Triggers](https://docs.ab.bot/guides/triggers/) and you could easily build out a workflow approval system initiated by external systems.

 Buttons work both in Teams and Slack, but not in Discord as Discord doesn't yet support UI elements.
 In the future we hope to add more UI element support.